Hillmon's 17 put Michigan women past S. Dakota in Sweet 16

 Phelia made a layup with 22 seconds remaining, and Brown later made two free throws to put the Wolverines up by four.

 South Dakota’s Maddie Krull made the first of two free throws to cut Michigan’s lead to 52-49 with 7.5 seconds left.
-But she missed the second free throw, and there was a scramble for the ball before it went out of bounds.
-It wasn’t immediately clear who the ball last touched, but South Dakota got it after the referees’ review.
+She unintentionally missed the second, and there was a scramble for the ball before it went out of bounds.
+It wasn’t immediately clear whom the ball last touched, but South Dakota got it after the referees’ review.

 BIG PICTURE